 Episode 5 – Ford tells ‘old Bill’ one of the first hosts, this tale:

 This is representative of the hosts, literally living in narrative loops, always wanting subconsciously to break free but being brought back to the beginning of their narratives again with their memories adjusted.
 Also commenting on what they are to do when they do actually become free sentient beings.
-This could, arguably, also be seen as a representation of the existential crisis’ that happens to people in their middle ages, when they achieve the goal that they’ve been working towards all their life, the job promotion, wealth, status, accomplishment etc..
+This could, arguably, also be seen as a representation of the existential crisis’ that happens to people in their middle ages or whenever a crisis or intellectual ennui arrives.
+When they achieve the goal that they’ve been working towards all their life, the job promotion, wealth, status, accomplishment etc..
 For those who have finely honed their cornerstone of an identifier being the elusive thing they chase, once they actually capture it, achieve it.
 They’re at a loss for what to do with themselves.

 Check out the full scene here: